-Anti-Doping Organizations shall ensure they are able to collect, receive, store, and assess Raw Information and/or Anti-Doping Intelligence, from all available sources, and then use such information and/or Intelligence to inform and guide its Anti-Doping Activities.
-The object of Article 4 is to establish what an Anti-Doping Organization must do to fulfil the minimum standards set out in this Article.
+Anti-Doping Organizations shall ensure they are able to collect, receive, store, and assess Raw Information and/or Anti-Doping Intelligence, from all available sources, and then use such Raw Information and/or Anti-Doping Intelligence to inform and guide its Anti-Doping Activities.
+The objective of Article 4 is to establish what an Anti-Doping Organization must do to fulfill the minimum standards set out in this Article.